pakoti/Devops_Course/1.NGINX/1.Simple_WebServer/readme.md

 </ul>

 <h1>How to change default page of nginx:</h1>
-<p>default configuration file for nginx in alma linux is in /etc/nginx/nginx.conf .the /etc/nginx/nginx.conf directory is used to store additional configuration files that can be included in main nginx configuration file.</p>
+<p>default configuration file for nginx in alma linux is in <code>/etc/nginx/nginx.conf</code> .<code> /etc/nginx/nginx.conf</code> directory is used to store additional configuration files that can be included in main nginx configuration file.</p>
 <ul>
 <li>for eding nginx configyration file: